naripok/nvim-aider/README.md

 - 🗑️ `AiderQuickDropFile` - Remove current buffer file from Aider session
 - 📋 `AiderQuickSendBuffer` - Send entire buffer content to Aider with an optional prompt
+- 📚 `AiderQuickReadOnlyFile` - Add current buffer as read-only reference file
+- 🌳 `AiderTreeAddReadOnlyFile` - Add a read-only file from nvim-tree to Aider chat

 ## 🔗 Requirements